-Mentors provided valuable information, concrete examples from practice, and useful tools for working with communities, clubs, and groups.
+During 5 days, mentors provided the participants with valuable information, concrete examples from practice, and useful tools for working with communities, clubs, and groups.
 More precisely, how to build, co-create, or manage them, how to maintain them, how to communicate appropriately internally and externally, and how to get the finances for your dream activities.

 A very important part of the program was mentoring and the participants were given time to go over their personal goals and plans.
-Even after the Bootcamp was finished, mentors continued to help them with evaluating their growth, activities, and decisions.
+Even after Community Bootcamp finished, mentors continued to help them with evaluating their growth, activities, and decisions.

 Luka has been working as a producer and consultant in cultural and creative industries for over 20 years.
-He co-founded Slovenia Coworking and Slovenia Crowdfunding initiatives to build creative communities and help creators fund their projects.
-His activities have naturally led to the foundation of Poligon Creative Center – an autonomous collaborative space and a platform for independent professionals, creative communities, and start-ups in the creative economy, social entrepreneurship, and culture.
-He is also one of the founding members of the Cultural Policy Designers Network.
-He facilitates workshops addressing topics such as co-working, crowdfunding community building, and audience development.
+He co-founded Slovenia Coworking and Slovenia Crowdfunding initiatives to build creative communities and help them get funding.
+His activities have naturally led to the foundation of Poligon Creative Center – an autonomous space for independent professionals, communities, and start-ups.
+He is one of the founding members of the Cultural Policy Designers Network.
+He facilitates workshops on co-working, crowdfunding community building, and audience development.

-The program was supported using public funds provided by Slovak Arts Council.
+The program was supported using public funding by the Slovak Arts Council.